mastarstroke/mastarstroke/README.md

 - 👋 Hi, I’m James Adeyemo (Mastarstroke)
 - 👀 I’m a software developer
-- 🌱 My stack is Html, Css, Javascript, Bootstrap, Tailwind, VueJs, Mysql, Php and Laravel.
+- 🌱 My stack: Html, Css, Javascript, Bootstrap, Tailwind, VueJs, Mysql, Php and Laravel.
 - 💞️ I’m looking to collaborate on all problems that might comes with laravel basics
 - 📫 How to reach me princejames917@gmail.com